g1oom/calculator/README.md

+# Calculator

-Online calculator using HTML, CSS and JavaScript.
+Online calculator built with HTML, CSS and JavaScript.